ohscar/rmalloc/doc/paper/appendix.rst

 must beO disabled and only *sbrk*-style allocation is possible.
 The driver must fill ``name`` with a name that can be used as a part of a filename, e.g. an alphanumeric string like "dlmalloc".

-A driver would store *heap_size*,initialize its own sbrk-equivalent with *heap* and initialize the allocator itself if needed.
+A driver would store *heap_size*, initialize its own sbrk-equivalent with *heap* and initialize the allocator itself if needed.
 As large amount as possible of the allocator's runtime data structures should be stored in this heap space.

 user_destroy()